MAIRA-2: Grounded Radiology Report Generation: Discussion

 Grounded radiology report generation is a novel task that requires a model to generate image-level localisations for each finding that can be localised within the image.
-This enables novel uses of automatically generated reports, such as potentially more rapid verification of generated findings and use by non-radiologist clinicians, or even patients.
-In this work we have focused on the technical aspects of this new task to demonstrate its feasibility, leading to the development of \evmetric and construction of \mairatwo.
+This enables novel uses of automatically generated reports, such as potentially more rapid review of generated findings and use by non-radiologist clinicians, or even patients.
+In this work we have focused on the technical aspects of this new task to demonstrate its feasibility, leading to the development of \evmetric metric and construction of \mairatwo model.

-\mairatwo is a large multimodal model making use of the radiology-specialised \raddino image encoder and the open Vicuna-1.5 \acl{LLM}, in either 7B or 13B sizes. \mairatwo improves significantly upon the state of the art in findings generation on MIMIC-CXR owing to its more comprehensive set of inputs.
+\mairatwo is a large multimodal model making use of the radiology-specialised \raddino image encoder and the open Vicuna~7B~v1.5 \acl{LLM}. \mairatwo improves significantly upon the state of the art in findings generation on MIMIC-CXR owing to its more comprehensive set of inputs.
 Tailored to the \ac{CXR} setting, \mairatwo leverages the current frontal and lateral views, the prior study (frontal image and full report), the \reportsection{Indication} for the current study, as well as the \reportsection{Technique} and \reportsection{Comparison} sections.
-In an array of ablations, we have demonstrated the roles of these additional inputs in reducing hallucinations and improving clinical accuracy.
+Through ablations, we have demonstrated the roles of these additional inputs in reducing hallucinations and improving clinical accuracy.
+Extensive qualitative review with a radiologist, indicates that \mairatwo produces reports which may be acceptable as a `first draft' subject to consultant review, with the majority of generated sentences acceptable as-is.
+However, with the most commonly-observed error being that of missed finding, work to improve recall is required.

-Our proposed evaluation framework, \evmetric, allows for a more nuanced view of automated reporting. \evmetric targets the core objective of evaluation in report generation: to pinpoint the errors made by the model.
+Our proposed evaluation framework, \evmetric, allows for a more nuanced assessment of automated reporting. \evmetric targets the core objective of evaluation in report generation: to pinpoint the errors made by the model.
 Using the generalisation capabilities and reasoning faculties of \acp{LLM}, \evmetric does not rely on a fixed set of finding categories or a model which is specialised to a certain reporting style, instead operating via more flexible logical inference.
 Further, \evmetric provides for sentence-level granularity on model errors, and naturally supports both grounded and non-grounded reporting.
 We share code for \evmetric at \radfactcode.